 During Teacher Appreciation Week and EVERY week, Wisconsin Public School educators go above and beyond to keep students learning, safe and supported.
 Thank an educator who makes a difference in your life by posting a thank you note today.
 Your message will be shared across Wisconsin and your featured teacher may be selected for special recognition.

-In 2024, May 6-10 is national Teacher Appreciation Week.
+This year, May 5-9 is national Educator Appreciation Week.
 With this special attention focused on educators, there is the opportunity to rally public support for public schools and the people who work in them.

-This toolkit assembled below includes recommendations for amplifying Teacher Appreciation Week in your local association.
+This toolkit includes some recommendations for amplifying Educator Appreciation Week in your local association.
 You can also, any time of year, encourage colleagues and community members to go to WEAC’s Thank a Teacher page to give special recognition to an educator they know.

 “How Can I Help?”